microsoft/LightGBM/docker/gpu/README.md

 # Dockerfile for LightGBM GPU Version with Python

+Docker files with LightGBM utilizing nvidia-docker:

+- `dockerfile-cli.gpu` - A multistage build based on the `nvidia/cuda:10.2-cudnn8-devel` (build) and `nvidia/cuda:10.2-base` (production) images.
+LightGBM (CLI-only) can be utilized in GPU and CPU modes.
+The resulting image size is only 111 MB.
-A docker file with LightGBM utilizing nvidia-docker.
-The file is based on the `nvidia/cuda:8.0-cudnn5-devel` image.
+- `dockerfile.gpu` - Based on the `nvidia/cuda:8.0-cudnn5-devel` image.
 LightGBM can be utilized in GPU and CPU modes and via Python (2.7 & 3.6).

 ## Contents